johnnyawesome/Chess.comEmojis/README.md

 # Chess.comEmojis

-## Bugreport / Disclaimer

-   So I don't know if this is a bug or intended.
-The only thing you do, is posting a Unicode-Emoji.
-(An Emoji you would even have on your standard onscreen keyboard if you would open the site on your cellphone), but to be sure, I filed a Bugreport with chess.com well before posting this script.
-It can be found here: https://www.chess.com/forum/view/help-support/abusing-the-comment-function-on-chess-com

-   **Again: this is nothing fancy or forbidden.
-They ALLOW Unicode in the chat.
-   It's just that your normal hardware-keyboard can't type Unicode, but ASCII.
-   Visit the same site on your cellphone, click the emoji button on the onscreen-keyboard, and you can use all Unicode Emojis without this script.**

-   **This script only enables your Desktop/Laptop to do the SAME thing your cellphone has been able to do for YEARS.**

 ## Add some more 💩Emojis💩 to Chess.com Chat Function

-So basically, in a Chess.com Livestream, you only have these Emojis for the chat section:
+So basically, in a Chess.com Livestream, Livegame or daily game, you only have these Emojis for the chat section:

 ![chesscomemojis](https://user-images.githubusercontent.com/35241451/35693837-b94555ea-077f-11e8-969f-08eaa345c623.jpg)

 Since we can paste Unicode in the Textarea (where blabla is written), you can paste ALL UNICODE EMOJIS that there are.

-So this script adds a little dropdown to your usual text chat:
+So this script adds a little dropdown menu to your usual text chat:

 ![chesscomemojisadded](https://user-images.githubusercontent.com/35241451/35694112-87a24b3c-0780-11e8-8574-730e68cd949d.jpg)